OthmanEmpire/project_sweeping/README.md

 In a nutshell, it collects scattered data, merges it into a single simple text file based database, then queries it to find a goodness of fit for certain parameters that can then be thrown into the java simulator.

 The project has been **halted** because an alternative solution has been reached.
-Many thanks to Dr. Netta Cohen for providing me with guidance and supplying the data throughout.
+Many thanks to Dr. Netta Cohen for providing me with guidance.

 ## Requirements